jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 +++ {"id": "qvxSxbbcBim7"}

-We define a few helper functions to create the LoRA model, loss and etc.
+We define a few helper functions to create the LoRA model, loss, etc.

 ```{code-cell}
 :id: oX9F-ZsN8ima